jb-gy/blog/README.md

 ### SMS (Store management System) Project
 _Python backend, tkinter_
-- Interactive local application for supermarket shopping.
+- Built a monolithic local application for supermarket shopping.
-- Memory efficient and secure application for a shopping and store management simulation.
+- Created multiple levels of IAM users and their functions in the application.
+- Implemented memory efficiency and least privilege access for various types of users in the simulation.

 ![the process](/code.png)